 3. Use a Mattress Topper

-One of the easiest ways to upgrade your bed and remedy your sleep once your mattress has started sagging is to add a mattress topper.
+One of the easiest ways to upgrade your bed and remedy your sleep once your mattress has started sagging is a mattress topper.
 Adding a topper gives your bed additional height and a new layer of comfort.
 Typical mattress toppers consist of foam or latex; you can also find filled, quilted mattress toppers stuffed with wool or down feathers.

 4. Add Extra Pillows